 In the future, one we recover from Covid-19 and can return back to “normal” working from home will be a more viable option.
 Even after Covid-19 is eventually gone, our team of attorneys firmly believe working from home is here to stay.

 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is not to wait.
 Call our office at 866-797-6040 to get help now.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 This employment law website is an advertisement.
 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get a work accommodation for my disability?”, “am I disabled under the ADA?”, “what should I do if the company I work for will not let me work from home?” or “can my boss fired me for asking for a disability accommodation?”, it would be best for you to contact an Ohio attorney to obtain advice with respect to disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney, Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney, Brian Spitz or any individual attorney.